ALittlePatate/DevourClient/README.md

 ## Contact

-You can add me on discord at patate#1252
+You can add me on discord at patate#1252 or on the [discord server](https://discord.gg/2amMFvqjYd)

 ## Code used